kubernetes/enhancements/keps/sig-node/5554-in-place-update-pod-resources-alongside-static-cpu-manager-policy/README.md

 No to both.

-The introduction of original and resized in version 3 checkpoint for CPU Manager, will be tested during alpha.
+The introduction of `Originals` embedded in `CPUManagerCheckpointData` entry in `CPUManagerCheckpointData` struct in [CPU Manager State generalization checkpoint file version v4](https://github.com/kubernetes/kubernetes/pull/139102), will be tested during alpha.

 Running pods will be unaffected by any change.